happz/ducky-legacy/docs/getting-started.rst

   >>> import ducky
   >>> ducky.__version__
-  '2.0'
+  '3.0'

 Prerequisites
 -------------

-Ducky runs with both Python 2 **and** 3 - supported versions are 2.7, 3.3, 3.4 and 3.5.
+Ducky runs with both Python 2 *and* 3 - supported versions are 2.7, 3.3, 3.4
+and 3.5.
 There are few other dependencies, installation process (or ``setup.py``) should take care of them autmatically.
 PyPy is also supported, though only its implementation of Python2.

 "Hello, world!" tutorial
 ------------------------

 Let's try out the "Hello, world!" example.
 It's a simple program that just prints out the well-known message.

 Source code
 ^^^^^^^^^^^

-Source is located in ``examples`` directory.
+Source is located in ``examples/hello-world`` directory.
 If you check it out, it's a plain and simple assembler:

 .. code-block:: gas

-  .include "tty.asm"
+  .include "arch/tty.hs"

   .data